chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 Deliver a zip file including your report and code.

 The report should be ideally 1 or 2 pages (but feel free to include up to 4 pages if needed) in PDF containing an image of the disease-disease network you created, styled, and annotated.
+If you used colors, indicate what is the meaning of each color (a legend).
 Optionally, include your diseasome graph.

 The code should be your `.ipynb` file.